 The site design for the temporary use of the land has been developed following consideration of relevant planning requirements as well as a site opportunities and constraints analysis.
-Key features of the site design are as follows:
+Key features of the site design are described as follows:

-- The proposed temporary use of the land complies with the setback requirements of the NCC, Australian Standards and Council Policies. - The temporary use of the land will be accessed from Tilga Street and Ross Street. - The proposed site is not flood or bushfire prone and avoids parts of the land which are impacted by natural overland drainage.
-The proposal will not impact on biodiversity or groundwater. - The proposal is consistent with requirements of the Cabonne LEP 2012 without variation.
+- The proposed temporary use of the land complies with the setback requirements of the National Construction Code, Australian Standards and Council Policies. - The temporary use of the land will be accessed from a safe location on McLaughlan Street. - The proposal will not impact on biodiversity or groundwater. - The proposal is consistent with requirements of the Cabonne LEP 2012 without variation.